-Inclusion Australia is the recognised national peak body with the single focus on intellectual disability − our actions and priorities centre on issues that affect the lives of people with intellectual disability and their families.
+Inclusion Australia is the national peak body for people with an intellectual disability.
+Our actions and priorities are issues that affect the lives of people with intellectual disability and their families in Australia.

 We started in 1954 as parents and friends of people with intellectual disability who recognized the need for national unity to improve the quality of life of people with intellectual disability.